mmallmann/masterreload/README.md

 dev tool for speed up dev cycle in Maya

-Hi everyone this is a tool I wrote out of frustration.
+Hi everyone. this is a tool I wrote out of frustration for the repetitive actions needed in order to develop in Maya.
-Developing in maya requires a lot of running , reloading , setupping etc.
-For example when you develop a C++ plugin, you need to kill and reopen maya when you recompile a new version, load the plugin/plugins and setup the scene over and over.
+For example when you develop a C++ plug-in, you need to kill and re-open Maya when you recompile a new version, load the plugin/plugins and setup the scene over and over.
-That s why I decided to write this tool to speed up the process.
+That's why I decided to write this tool to speed up the process.

 ![Alt UI](/doc/resources/ui_screen.png)

-Here you can see how you can open the ui:
+Here you can see how you can open the ui (PYTHON):

 ```python
 import reload_master